Yorgos Manessis: Recognitions and honors

-Critical Reviews
+Critical reviews

 Strasbourg “Dernieres Nouvelles” 16-6-1966.
 Huge success of George Manesis’ Recital...even if he is a Mediterranean type, he knows how to bridle his musical passion and present it with an exterior calm entirely Northern which never departs from a solemnity completely faithful to the composers he interprets.

 Vienna “Kurier”, January 1962...he succeeded in being dominated and appreciated completely...Based on healthy harmony and mature technique, he majestically structured Beethoven's 100th with a masculine lament of pain and a broad sculptured fugue.

 Monte Carlo “Nice Matin”, 14-6-1958...Powerful success by George Manesis...He possesses all the qualities which characterize consummate great talent, great sensitivity, deep musicality and remarkable technique.

 Zurich “Tagesanzeiger”.
 February 1962...The gifted artist George Manesis created a splendid impression...what ribystm vugiriys and ardent playing.
-The introductions to his workds had such force that they captivated you.
+The introductions to his works had such force that they captivated you.

 Paris 18/3/1955 “Television Aimee de Cardevaque”...A great talent with amazing self-discipline and a musicality of rare depth.

 Athens “Independent Press” April 1962...He is the poet of the piano.
 He creates atmosphere.
 He illuminates the minutest details of the melodies and presents them in relief.
 What rare self-discipline...he never forgets for an instant that he is a musician.

 New York “New York Herald”, February 1969...a beautiful sound...a dignified and sincere interpretation with moments of infinite beauty.
 Priscilla Witter.

 Strasbourg “Dernieres Nouvelles”, 1966.
 A great pianist...it was incredible how with only his left hand he managed (in the Chaconne Bach-Brahms) to create the impression of a whole orchestra.
 A night which those who experienced it will discuss and remember for many years.

 Paris” L’ Entre Acte”, March 1969...A great artist with very rare gifts...A wonderful night...confident technique with merverous clarity.
 He alternates verve with refinement and tenderness.
 Nicole Claude.

 Schaffhausen 27-10-1966 “Schaffhausen Nachrichten”...a truly exceptionally gifted pianist...with a totally remarkable artistic strength and incredible powers of concentration and imagination...we are still completely under the spell of this rare creative force.

 Munich, December 1951 “Prof. Dr. Knappe Dean of the higher State School of Music, Munich”...The case of George Manesis is unusual and fascinating, mainly for his exceptional sound.

 Lausanne “Feuille D’Avis”, October 1966...What a powerful, sumptuous revival...this was music drawn from a very real inner nead...A singular impression...the combination of the most difficult multi-scaled and multi-tempo scores in a magnificent cohesion...it was a great delight (for the VI volume of Bela Bartok's “MICROCOSMOS”).

 Athens “Ethnikos Kirix”, April 1962...I am still under the magic of Manesis’ sound, that wonderful sound which exudes creativity and color.
 Manesis devotes his whole self to the performance...but always with incomparable refinement and indescribable spirituality.

 London, October 1962.
 Sir Yehudi Menuhin: “George Manesis is an exceptional pianist and serious musician”.